Welcome to Model T Coils.com

 Check your shelves!
 I will consider buying them from you, depending on their condition.
 Customers sometimes do this to offset the costs of rebuilding their good sets.

 Here's a general idea of what I will pay for old coils (and a brief coil history lesson).
-The prices are shown as untested / tested and rebuildable; *if there are no points on the coils, the price will be slightly less.
+The prices are shown as untested / tested and rebuildable; *if there are no points/hardware on the coils, the price will be slightly less.
+Overall condition is also a determining factor.

 1916 - 1918 black fiber-cased coils (I'm not interested in these but wanted to include them in the timeline for the coil history)